-- problematic.
-New arrestees are often held in crowded cells where inmates sleep on the floor for days." - "The intake area is undersized for the existing population and anticipated demand.
+- "The intake area is undersized for the existing population and anticipated demand.
 Crowding and lack of segregation options creates an unsafe environment that cannot accommodate inmate needs.
 Much of the equipment is simply old and past its useful life; much of it needs updating, better installation or simply improved organization.
-It must be noted that the Sheriff's Office staff make the best of limited resources, and work around facility, equipment, and other limitations to deliver commendable services and care to inmates." - Alan Kalmanoff follow-up letter dated February 11, 2014, to Sheriff Walsh and provided to the Champaign County Board - o "(T)he downtown jail is substandard and requires immediate closing.
+It must be noted that the Sheriff's Office staff make the best of limited resources, and work around facility, equipment, and other limitations to deliver commendable services and care to inmates." - Alan Kalmanoff follow-up letter dated February 11, 2014, to Sheriff Walsh and provided to the Champaign County Board - "(T)he downtown jail is substandard and requires immediate closing.
 You and your staff, the National Institute of Corrections Report and our review of the facility identified "deplorable conditions" and the need to accelerate the closing of the facility.
 The continued use of the downtown jail should be considered only as a last resort under very special circumstances."
-(Emphasis added.) - o "In addition to reducing the population numbers is the critical need to provide difficult segregation of various inmates types with the most demanding need for mental health, and those designated as dangerous requiring high security separations.
+(Emphasis added.) - "In addition to reducing the population numbers is the critical need to provide difficult segregation of various inmates types with the most demanding need for mental health, and those designated as dangerous requiring high security separations.
 Existing facilities lack the necessary segregation opportunities.
 Merely reducing population to below capacity does not satisfy the segregation issues.
 So important are these segregation requirements that new construction is probably necessary in the immediate future."
-(Emphasis added.) - o "One option we considered to decrease the number of inmates was the possibility of using the downtown jail for very low security inmates, only while programs and diversion options were implemented.
-Although we discussed this option, it became clear that this alternative would continue the current burden on short staff coverage and unnecessarily maintain work force to two facilities instead of one." - "Additional housing modules are necessary to realize a satisfactory distribution of housing components (fulfilling the number of segregation separations needed for safe operation)." - "Without a significant decrease in the jail's population, it is imperative that the County expedites planning efforts to increase the jail holding capacity by the addition of more living units at the satellite jail including segregation units to satisfy classification needs." - o "In closing, ILPP urges the immediate selection and retention of architectural planning resources to further develop the building options we presented in our report and plan." - Champaign County Community Justice Task Force (CJTF) recommendations: - o "(C)onsider gender implications regarding decisions made, since there is currently a disparity between facility conditions for women and men in the county jail." - o "Increase access to mental health services within the jail for all populations through screening assessment and treatment."
+(Emphasis added.) - "One option we considered to decrease the number of inmates was the possibility of using the downtown jail for very low security inmates, only while programs and diversion options were implemented.
+Although we discussed this option, it became clear that this alternative would continue the current burden on short staff coverage and unnecessarily maintain work force to two facilities instead of one." - "Additional housing modules are necessary to realize a satisfactory distribution of housing components (fulfilling the number of segregation separations needed for safe operation)." - "Without a significant decrease in the jail's population, it is imperative that the County expedites planning efforts to increase the jail holding capacity by the addition of more living units at the satellite jail including segregation units to satisfy classification needs." - "In closing, ILPP urges the immediate selection and retention of architectural planning resources to further develop the building options we presented in our report and plan." - Champaign County Community Justice Task Force (CJTF) recommendations: - "(C)onsider gender implications regarding decisions made, since there is currently a disparity between facility conditions for women and men in the county jail." - "Increase access to mental health services within the jail for all populations through screening assessment and treatment."